 The overall view offered by these CRE finance leaders is one of optimistic caution.
 It’s optimistic because this year looks like a continuation of the great market seen in 2016.
-Yet, it’s a cautious market due to the myriad of factors that could cause the economy or the real estate lending business to suddenly take a new direction.
-And it’s anybody’s guess whether that direction could be up, down or sideways.
+Yet, it’s a cautious market due to the rising interest rates, uncertainty around fiscal and legislative policies that could affect real estate, supply pressures in multifamily and structural changes in retail.

 Balancing Opportunity and Risk

 Using statistics presented by MBA research professionals the previous day, Mago set the stage for the discussion by providing a snapshot of the 2016 market.

 “Apartment cap rates are at all-time lows and apartment values at all-time highs, multifamily mortgage originations had a record year last year, outstanding mortgage debt has never been as high–so we are setting some precedents in this market,” Mago said.
 “Originations in 2016 were $502 billion, not quite a record but close to the previous year,” and just a few billion dollars shy of the peak year in 2007.